 The board suspended STI arrangements for all staff during 2009/2010 due to the difficult economic circumstances confronting the Group.
-No STI entitlements were accrued and no payments were made to staff during 2012/2013.
+No STI entitlements were accrued and no payments were made to key management personnel during 2013/2014.

 Variable Remuneration - Long Term Incentive (LTI)